Winch, John Earl Esworthy "Jack"

 In Jack’s later years, he travelled extensively with his wife.
 He also conducted extensive research on his family tree and, with the help of his family, published four volumes on the Winch family.
 He was extremely proud of the outcome, and his family.

-Thank you to the dedicated staff of AR Goudie, PeopleCare, Kitchener for the care in his final years, and especially to Ruth and Rincy.
+Thank you to the dedicated staff of AR Goudie, PeopleCare, Kitchener for the care in his final years, and especially to Ruth, Rincy and Pastor Will.
 In lieu of flowers, the family has requested donations be made to the Shriners Hospitals for Children or the Masonic Lodge of Ontario.
-A celebration of life will be held at a later date.
+A memorial visitation will be held on Tues.
+Sept.1 from 1 - 4 p.m. at Lakeside Church 7654 Conservation Road, Guelph, ON N1H 6J1.
+Service to be held Wed.
+Sept.
+2 at Lakeside Church at 11:00 a.m.
 Arrangements entrusted to GILCHRIST CHAPEL – McIntyre & Wilkie Funeral Home, One Delhi Street, Guelph, (519-824-0031).
 We invite you to leave your memories and donations online at: www.gilchristchapel.com and they will be forwarded to the family.